Growers of Hillbilly Fruit. Pawpaws and Persimmons.

 NC1 Pawpaws Description

 NC1 Pawpaws are good quality, large, round fruits with few seeds, great flavour.
 The nice, thick texture make NC-1 pawpaw a fine cultivar.
-Very cold hardy, early ripening and proven in cooler climates!
+Very cold hardy, early ripening and proven to fruit in cooler climates!
 Considered a good cultivar in general but also has good potential for developing other early-ripening, cold-hardy and resilient northern cultivars, due to its Ontario, Canada origination.
 Fruit texture and flavour is excellent, smooth, buttery and very sweet.

 NC1 pawpaws are very sweet with tropical flavour but not overly strong.
 Banana overtones with mango undertones and melon aftertaste.